 They’ll hand you your ticket and you’re good to go!

 As you can see, it’s entirely possible to purchase train tickets online with confidence.
-You can purchase tickets up to 20 days in advance, which should give you plenty of time to make sure you get what you need.
+You can purchase tickets up to 30 days in advance, which should give you plenty of time to make sure you get what you need.
+For an even deeper dive into this subject, check out the TravelChinaCheaper China Train guide.

 If you can read/write Mandarin and have a Chinese bank account, the best method is to purchase the tickets yourself using 12306.cn.